MrR0807/Notes/Secure-Kafka-Local-Setup.md

 * **TrustStore** is used to store certificates, optionally signed by Certified Authorities (CA), that verify the certificate presented by the server in an SSL connection.
 * **A certificate** contains an identity (say, a server name) and a public key, which is purported to belong to the designated entity (that named server).
 Certificates can additionally be signed by CA.
 * **Certificate Authority** is another piece of public key infrastructure (PKI).
 It is an entity that stores, signs, and issues digital certificates.
 The CA makes sure that the public key is really owned by the named entity, and then issues (i.e. signs) the certificate; the CA also has its own public/private key pair.
 That way, users that see the certificate and know the CA public key can verify the signature on the certificate, thus gain confidence in the certificate contents.

+# Kafka Docker images compatibility

+Say you have code which utilised [Kafka library](https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients) `org.apache.kafka:kafka-clients` to communicate with Kafka.
+If you’d look into maven repository versions, you’ll see that it contains versions like `3.3.1` or `3.3.0`.

+However, if you visit [Confluent’s Dockerhub Kafka images'](https://hub.docker.com/r/confluentinc/cp-kafka/) versions, you won’t find equivalents.

+The [chart from Confluent](https://docs.confluent.io/platform/current/installation/versions-interoperability.html#cp-and-apache-ak-compatibility) helps to map Apache Kafka versions with Docker image versions.

+# Plaintext Kafka